NLP-MVPs/nlp-project/README.md

 The full code and it's explanation can be found at [prepare.py](https://github.com/NLP-MVPs/nlp-project/blob/main/prepare.py) within this repo.

 ## Pre-processing
-After the data is prepared, we drop any columns we will not use in EDA, and then split the data into train, validate, and test sets within the [MVP notebook](https://github.com/NLP-MVPs/nlp-project/blob/main/MVP.ipynb).
+After the data is prepared, we drop any columns we will not use in EDA, and then split the data into train, validate, and test sets within the [Final Project notebook](https://github.com/NLP-MVPs/nlp-project/blob/main/final_notebook.ipynb).
 Lastly, we create a pandas series that contains all words each for python, JavaScript, and both to use in our EDA.
 The method we use to carry out this task is below.

 ```Python
 # create series objects for each top_code_clean that is a string of words joined on spaces in order to make it 1 continious string